Mango Habanero Salsa

 For Milder Salsa: If you are very sensitive to heat, follow the directions in the recipe card to make this salsa mild.

 For Hotter Salsa: If you'd like to make the salsa hotter, add more habanero peppers.

 Hot Pepper Safety: If handling habaneros (to remove seeds or to dice by hand), wear gloves to avoid burning your skin.
-Take extreme care when broiling hot peppers, and make sure to use a well-ventilated space.
+Take more than usual care when broiling hot peppers, and make sure to use a well-ventilated space.
 Turn on your oven's vent, open a window, and (if desired) wear a mask.